marcode95/private-events/README.md

 **Step 5**<br>
 Run `rake db:migrate` to create you local database.
 **Step 6**<br>
-Run `rake db:migrate` to create you local database.
+Run `rake db:create` to create you local database.
 **Step 7**<br>
-Run `rails serve` to start the rails server.
+Run `rails server` to start the rails server.
 **Step 8**<br>
 You can navigate to `http://localhost:3000/` to see your application running<br>